mahamshahid18/docs-test/Angular Readme/Readme.md

     var app = angular.module('myApp', ['CalcLib']);
 ```
 At this point, the SDK has been successfully included in your project.
 Further steps include using a service/factory from the generated SDK.
 To see working example of this, please head on [over here](#list-of-controllers) and choose any class to see its functions and example usage.
+You can also see an example use case in the screenshot below:

 ![example-app-code-image](example-app-code-image.PNG)